-We take a ride around the Capital to do our TVS Jupiter Review – the newest scooter from TVS.
+We take a ride around the Capital to do our Jupiter – the newest scooter from TVS.

 New Delhi might have some of the best, and widest, roads in the country – but, unfortunately, we also have the most number of cars by a huge margin.
 This leads to lots of traffic, and, most of all, to a lot of tense moments on the streets – often resulting in road rage.
 It’s an everyday affair to see people fight for space, and tussle over various incidents – mostly with words, but something with fists!

 Experiencing this chaos proves only one thing – a good scooter is still undoubtedly the most practical way of getting around a congested city.
-So, when I got to do the TVS Jupiter Review, I was quite happy to spend a few days with it.
+So, when I got to do the TVS Jupiter, I was quite happy to spend a few days with it.

 The TVS Jupiter also features a very comfortable seat, and the riding position is upright – with the handlebars at a perfect distance for a comfortable ride.
-The ride quality during our TVS Jupiter Review 2014, meanwhile, is simply fantastic.
 As for the powerplant, well, the 110cc engine is very refined and pushes out 7.8bhp and 8Nm of torque – providing pretty admirable performance for a scooter of this size.
 The throttle is light and the response quick – so you don’t need to twist too much to get going from a standstill, but once you cross the 60km/h mark, you do you wish for some more grunt.

 - TVS Jupiter